yyrichy/scheduleit/README.md

 - **HuggingFace Transformers** – semantic embeddings
 - **UMD.io** & **PlanetTerp API** – real course and review data
 - **Node.js** – backend logic

 ---

-## Current Progress

-### ✅ Done / Mostly Working
-- Create a vector database system to store and search through course information
-- Implement a search function that returns relevant courses based on user queries

-### 🛠️ For Team: To Do/Issues
-- Add UI components for:
-  - Adding “taken” and “planned” courses
-  - Time conflict detection
-  - Friend schedule comparisons

-- User adding already taken classes
-- User adding currently planned classes
-- UI showing time conflicts and other info
-- Friend schedules

----

-## Challenges

-- Creating an intuitive search from plain text queries
-- Designing the embedding and similarity system from scratch
-- Integrating multiple APIs with different formats
-- Building this while learning new frameworks

----

-## What's Next

-We’re currently working on:
--

-We’d also love to implement:
--

----